jlvdb/TheliWrapper/README.md

 Issues
 ------
+* Features to reduce infrared data are experimental yet:
+    * Cross talk correction
+    * Squence splitting
+    * Chop/nod sky subtraction
+    * Collapse correction
-Some main features of the original *THELI GUI* are not implemented yet:
+* Some main features of the original *THELI GUI* are not implemented yet:
     * Photometry (direct and indirect)
-* constant sky model subtraction
+    * Constant sky model subtraction
-* copying and restoring the astrometric solution to the image header manually
+    * Copying and restoring the astrometric solution to the image header manually

-The tasks in the *Miscellaneous* section are not implemented:
+* The tasks in the *Miscellaneous* section are not implemented:
     * Combine folder of image
     * Imalyzer
     * Image statistics
     * Absolute photometric zeropoint
     * Animate
     * Prepare color picutre

 Maintainers